Last Updated on January 11, 2024

 What are the Benefits of the IEP Program?

-According to a 2017 study from the New American Economy (NAE), the IEP program could have tremendous benefits for the U.S. economy.
-NAE found that over the course of 10 years, the program would create at least 200,000 jobs across all sectors.
+According to a 2017 study from the New American Economy (NAE), the IEP program has potential benefits for the U.S. economy.
+NAE found that over the course of 10 years, the program may create at least 200,000 jobs across all sectors.

-Envoy is pleased to provide you this information, which was prepared in collaboration with Dmitri Pikman, who is a Supervising Attorney at Corporate Immigration Partners,
+Envoy is pleased to provide you with this information, which was prepared in collaboration with Dmitri Pikman, who is a Partner at Corporate Immigration Partners, P.C., a U.S. law firm who provides services through the Envoy Platform (the “U.S. Law Firm”).